Recognition of same-sex unions in the Federated States of Micronesia: Religious performance

-Micronesia's largest religious organisations are the Roman Catholic Church and the United Church of Christ.
-The Catholic Church does not permit same-sex marriages in its places of worship, while the United Church of Christ, based in the United States, allows its clergy to officiate at same-sex marriages.
+Micronesia's largest religious denominations are the Catholic Church and the United Church of Christ.
+The latter, based in the United States, allows its clergy to bless and officiate at same-sex marriages.
 A resolution to allow same-sex marriages in the United Church was supported by an estimated 80 percent of delegates at the General Synod in 2005.
-Pastors are under no obligation to solemnize same-sex marriages if this would violate their personal beliefs.
+Local congregations and pastors are under no obligation to solemnize same-sex marriages if this would violate their personal beliefs.
+The Catholic Church does not permit same-sex marriages in its places of worship.
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+The Episcopal Conference of the Pacific did not issue a public statement on the declaration.